LEA Data Governance Plan

 - The hearing shall be conducted by any individual that does not have a direct interest in the outcome of the hearing.

 - The LEA shall give the parent a full and fair opportunity to present relevant evidence.
 At the parents’ expense and choice, they may be represented by an individual of their choice, including an attorney.

 - The LEA shall make its decision in writing within a reasonable time following the hearing.

 - The decision must be based exclusively on evidence presented at the hearing and include a summary of the evidence and reasons for the decision.

 - If the decision is to expunge the record, the LEA will seal it or make it otherwise unavailable to other staff and educators.

 The LEA shall follow industry best practices to protect information and data.
 In the event of a data breach or inadvertent disclosure of personally identifiable information, the LEA staff shall follow industry best practices for responding to the breach.

-- The Data Manager will work with the information security officer to designate individuals to be members of the cyber incident response team (CIRT)
+- The Superintendent will work with the information security officer to designate individuals to be members of the cyber incident response team (CIRT)

 - At the beginning of an investigation, the information security officer will begin tracking the incident and log all information and evidence related to the investigation.